stevium/vs-nerdx/README.md

 # VsNerdX
 [NERDTree](https://github.com/scrooloose/nerdtree) inspired Solution Explorer for Visual Studio.
-Provides Vim-like navigation and more.
+It integrates Vim-like bindings for tree navigation and manipulation into Visual Studio's hierarchy windows.

 # Installation
 Simplest way to install is through the **Extension Manager** or the **[Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=mstevius.VsNerdX)**.